Community Care

 Providing financial and practical support to country families doing it tough

-Sister Anne travels hundreds of kilometres on each of her trips through the country, taking cheques, grocery and petrol vouchers, donated goods, clothing, toys and school supplies to primary schools, where the principal then directs them to families experiencing disadvantage.
+Sister Anne travels hundreds of kilometres on each of her trips through the country, taking cheques, grocery vouchers, donated goods, clothing, toys and school supplies to primary schools, where the principal then directs them to families experiencing disadvantage.

 “I sit down with the principal and they tell me what’s going on, they know which families need help, and how I can help,” says Sr Anne.
-“They ask for things, for example money so kids whose families are doing it tough can go on excursion.”
+“They ask for things, for example money so children whose families are doing it tough can go on excursion.”

 She also visits aged care facilities, charities that are in need of supplies, and parishes where Sisters from other orders are based.

-In the 2022–2023 financial year, Sister Anne travelled 6,502 km through country NSW to assist 15 schools
+In the 2023–2024 financial year, Sister Anne travelled 7,522 km through country NSW to assist 15 schools and organisations in need

 Disadvantaged families in country New South Wales need your help